MontrealCorpusTools/PolyglotDB/docs/source/introduction.rst

   - Add further information through analysis algorithms or from CSV files

-    * Can take a while, from a couple of minutes to hours depending on enrichment and corpus size

-    * Intended to be done once per corpus

   - See :ref:`tutorial_enrichment` for an example

   - See :ref:`enrichment` for more details on the enrichment process